What is EDIFACT?

 What is the structure of an EDIFACT message?

 A message structure is made up of segments, elements and descriptions.
-The segment partitions the message into different information types such as the name and address (NAD) and the line item (LIN).
-The elements then provide a second layer of information in a standardised format such as the item quantity or party code.
-Lastly, the description provides the detail such as the item name, company address and item number.
+The segment partitions the message into different information types, such as the name and address (NAD) and the line item (LIN).
+The elements then provide a second layer of information in a standardised format, such as the item quantity or party code.
+Lastly, the description provides the details, such as the item name, company address and item number.

 What does an EDIFACT message look like?

 Each message is split into the 3 components mentioned above – Segments, Elements and Descriptions.
-The message is split into segments on separate lines and each of these segments is followed by an element and then a description.
-The syntax of each of these components is very important as it allows the message to be read by the EDI systems.
-The example EDIFACT purchase order below shows the 3 components colour coded:
+The message is divided into segments on separate lines, and an element follows each of these segments and then a description.
+The syntax of each of these components is essential, as it allows the EDI systems to read the message.
+The example EDIFACT purchase order below shows the three components colour-coded:

 UNB+UNOC:3+4000000000000:12+4017315000007:14+150819:0630+00003+++++EANCOM’